rpalovics/Alpenglow/docs/source/general/implement_your_model.rst

 Then transform the comments by the header->sip converter, reinstall the python package and regenerate the documentation.
-The reinstallation step is necessary, the documentation generator acquires the documentation from the installed alpenglow package.
+The reinstallation step is necessary, as the documentation generator acquires the documentation from the installed alpenglow package.

 .. code-block:: bash